massimo-marino/memvar/README.md

 ## Requirements

+`cmake` is used to compile the sources.

+The default compiler used is `clang 9.0.0`.

 The cmake file compiles with `-std=c++17`.

 The unit tests are implemented in googletest: be sure you have installed googletest to compile.